 - Kay Kendall, MSW, LISW

-Other members of the Kaufman Center for Heart Failure team include pharmacists, dietitians, bioethics, nurses, cardiac rehabilitation specialists, radiologists, infectious disease, specialists, and researchers.
+Other members of the Kaufman Center for Heart Failure Treatment and Recovery team include pharmacists, dietitians, bioethics, nurses, cardiac rehabilitation specialists, radiologists, infectious disease, specialists, and researchers.

 What to Expect